owldot/lanadz.github.io/_posts/2019-02-18-you-ve-got-email.markdown

 It didn't look like a reasonable solution for production.
 So, I started to look for some ready services.

-EduCards is hosted on Heroku and Heroku gives you couple services as add-ons to your application.
+OwlDot is hosted on Heroku and Heroku gives you couple services as add-ons to your application.
 I picked [Mailgun](https://www.mailgun.com) as they had everything i needed and for free 😍.
 Such as custom domain, 10K free mails, tracking and dashboard.

 Setup with registar was pretty easy.
 You need to go to your registar (godaddy, name, etc) and update some dns settings.
 Those settings will be provided for you by mailgun's setup wizard and will look something like this: